Sunday, September 22, 2024

 Mrs. Canzano was really the driving force behind all things organizational at the camp.
 She wasn't, perhaps, as visible as Cossie - she ran the office, oversaw the kitchen, dealt with Tuck, and administered medicine - but knew everyone.
 She was always open and friendly, and was someone that the girl camp members could rely on if personal supplies or advise were needed.

 'Tuck' was held daily in the camp office, behind an L-shaped counter where pop, chips, and candy bars were on display.
-For campers this was heaven - Sweet Marie, Macintosh Toffee, Smarties, Caramilk, Hostess Chips...and cans of pop - cola, rootbeer, orange, grape, the cans opened by Cossie using a can-punch on a string, (being the mid-1960's).
+For campers this was heaven - Sweet Marie, Macintosh Toffee, Smarties, Jersey Milk, Hostess Chips...and cans of pop - cola, rootbeer, orange, grape, the cans opened by Cossie using a can-punch on a string, (being the mid-1960's).
 What you purchased was recorded in a notebook by Mrs. Canzano, under 'Tuck Spending'.

 'Free Time' followed, that glorious ever-popular time of doing nothing, before the evening program of capture the flag, field sports, canoeing, swimming, sing-song or games, which varied, often depending on the weather.